hagnernils/ldgv/article.md

 - coinductive subtyping for the recursor S.18 Gay and Hole

 ## Personal Notes
-This project exposed me to a lot of haskell concepts, which was quite new for me.
+This project exposed me to a lot of Haskell concepts, which was quite new for me.
 Especially working with and debugging the monad transformer took me a long time.
 Nix and reflex were also